sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/20-phase0_prep_work.md

        **NOTE:** the wire colors are purely our convention.
 Feel free to use other colors if needed.

     7. Do a [connectivity check](https://docs.duckietown.org/daffy/opmanual_sky/out/build_multimeter.html) between each pair of soldered wires (recommend doing this now instead of in checkoff later).
+The multimeter *should* **not** beep, otherwise there is a short between the pair; if the multimeter does hold a continuous beep, then you will need to fix the short by removing any excess solder forming a bridge between the problematic pair of wires.

         | RY check | RB check | YB check
         |:--------:|:--------:|:---------: